skymavis/waypoint-iOS/README.md

 Parameters:

 * `address`: the URL of Mavis ID.
 This is the base URL for all API calls.
-* `clientId`: the client ID registered in Mavis ID settings in the [Developer Console](https://developers.skymavis.com/console/applications).
-This is used to identify your app.
+* `clientId`: the client ID registered in the Mavis ID settings in the [Developer Console](https://developers.skymavis.com/console/applications).
 * `chainRpc`: Ronin's RPC URL.
 In this example, the Saigon testnet.
 For more information, see [RPC endpoints](https://docs.skymavis.com/ronin/rpc/overview#rpc-endpoints).
 * `chainId`: the ID of the blockchain network.
-In this example, it's set to `2021` for the Saigon testnet.
+In this example, `2021` for the Saigon testnet.
 For the Ronin mainnet, use `2020`.

 ## Usage